Sep 1, 2022

 ROBERT: Really?

-TIM: Yeah, it was like there was no weapon at the scene of the crime.
+TIM: Yeah.
+It was like there was no weapon at the scene of the crime.

 RODNEY WILLOUGHBY: So that was my clue.